-(10) An individual who receives adult family living may request prior authorization under rule 5101:3-41-12 of the Administrative Code for waiver services other than adult family living.
+(9) An individual who receives adult family living may request prior authorization in accordance with rule 5123:2-9-07 of the Administrative Code for waiver services other than adult family living.
 Prior authorization may not be requested for the purpose of increasing an adult family living provider's rate.

-(11) Payment for adult family living does not include room and board.
+(10) Payment for adult family living shall not include room and board.

-(12) Adult family living providers shall not bill homemaker/personal care for services to individuals for whom they provide adult family living.
+(11) Independent providers of adult family living shall not bill homemaker/personal care for services to individuals for whom they provide adult family living.